ScriptBasic/WinPBX/docs/CFileStream Class.md

 #### Return value

 CWSTR.
 A description the last result code.
-If the result code is S_OK or an unknown error, it returns an empty string.